kartonfarkas/api_docs/source/suite/external_events/external_event_trigger.rst

      -
    * - key_id
      - mixed
-     - the key which which identifies the contacts
+     - Key which which identifies the contacts
      - field id, "id" or "uid".
    * - external_id
      - string
-     - external ID for the given field specified with field_id -
+     - External ID for the given field specified with field_id -

 .. list-table:: **Optional Parameters**